W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 This addition ensures the AI remains a collaborative tool rather than an unsupervised agent, maintaining the "human in the loop" philosophy that defines this project.

-## 6 Jan 2025 - Cross-Platform Support Implementation
+## 1 Jun 2025 - Cross-Platform Support Implementation

 ### User Request
 "i want this project to be able to run on any linux machine and on any windows machine"